AlexEngelhardt/hired-gun/HiredGun/README.md

 	- Select the client not from a dropdown, but from a one-click list
       - Then a conditional display of projects
 - Behind "units worked", you should print the actual unit (day, hour, or fixed)
 - When editing, the 'date' field is not populated with the existing date.
-Maybe because the format in the HTML form is `mm/dd/yyyy`?
+Maybe because the format in the HTML form is `mm/dd/yyyy` when it should be `yyyy-mm-dd`?

-**Projects List**

-- The "Active?" field should show something pretty (checkbox?), not True/False

-**Design/Sugar**

-- Pretty Bootstrap buttons for the CRUD links (cf. djangogirls blog, e.g. "Add Comment")

 **General**

-- Pretty rounding (2 digits for all monetary values, and 0 digits iff rate_units is integer)
 - Unify language or add i18n
   - Why do I have a comma as decimal sign, not a period?
 - All "delete" buttons should have a confirmation pop-up, or redirect to a dedicated confirmation template.